An Experiment Scorecard template consists of the following modules:

 Segmentation module

-The segmentation module lets you choose a cohort of actors, such as users, or one or more attributes to include in the analysis.
-It has two sub-sections: Segment by Cohort and Group by Property, which let you add cohorts and attributes.
+The segmentation module lets you select a cohort of actors, such as users, or one or more attributes to include in the analysis.
+It has two subsections: Segment by Cohort and Group by Property, which let you add cohorts and attributes.
 You can choose to create a cohort by choosing an existing cohort from the drop-down list or by using the + New Cohort option to create a behavioral cohort block in one click.

 Filters module